mko-x/docker-nginx-proxy/README.md

 To make Jason's nginx-proxy more **configurable** without having to provide custom configs/includes, I added some env vars.
 All of them change the global behavior of nginx or it's configured servers within the templating engine (starting with "GLOB_").

-Another aim is to increase **performance** especially in multiple full ssl based environments.
+Another aim is to increase **performance** especially in multiple full ssl based environments - forcing ssl by default.

 Last but not least I tried to improve **readability** and documentation for easier understanding of the image's working principle.